wxMaxima-developers/wxmaxima/Doxygen/Readme.md

  - cd into the Doxygen directory of the wxMaxima sources and type:

         make

-If your system is set up for compiling code and the project has already been compiled on the current system this should generate a file named index.html that will redirect to the documentation.
+If your system is set up for compiling code and the project has already been compiled on the current system (see the file [INSTALL](../../INSTALL) for details) this should generate a file named index.html that will redirect to the documentation.

 Where to start reading?
 -----------------------